MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-characteristics.md

 ---
 title: Specify characteristics for resources
-description: Discover how to assign characteristics to resources and work orders to list the skills needed to complete the job. ms.date: 08/12/2024 ms.topic: how-to ms.custom: bap-template
+description: Assign characteristics to resources and work orders to list the skills needed to complete the job. ms.date: 08/12/2024 ms.topic: how-to ms.custom: bap-template